OCHA-DAP/hdx-data-freshness/doc/main.md

 The cloning action creates a shallow clone of the database which has all the runs but only one dataset and its resources per run for testing purposes.

+## Docker Setup

+The Dockerfile installs required packages and also the dependencies listed in `requirements.txt`.
+It uses the Python source files directly (rather than using PyPI as was the case previously).

+The `stack` folder contains the Docker Compose YAML files and run scripts that are on the freshness server.

 # Usage

 In the command line usage examples below, common parameters are set as follows: